CARE ACT 2014

 24. Delegating Assessments

-The local authority can delegate the majority of its care and support functions including assessment (see Delegation of Local Authority Functions).
+The local authority can delegate the majority of its care and support functions including assessment (see Delegation of Local Authority Functions chapter).
 In doing so it should ensure the body carrying out an assessment complies with all the requirements and fulfils all of the relevant duties under the Act and regulations, such as providing an independent advocate.
 Anything done by the body carrying out an assessment is treated as if done by the local authority.
-In respect of duties surrounding non-delegated functions, such as safeguarding, the local authority should have appropriate processes in place to ensure it fulfils these functions, for example, agreeing with the body that the local authority is notified if a safeguarding issue arises (see Adult Safeguarding).
+In respect of duties surrounding non-delegated functions, such as safeguarding, the local authority should have appropriate processes in place to ensure it fulfils these functions, for example, agreeing with the body that the local authority is notified if a safeguarding issue arises (see Adult Safeguarding chapter).

 25. Children and Young Carers